THINGS TO KNOW BEFORE VISITING GERMANY – BEST TRAVEL TIPS

 Most Germans understand basic English.
 The younger generation, in particular, has a good grasp of English because they learn it in school as their first foreign language though they are shy to speak English.

 People think that German sounds harsh and aggressive, like Arabic, but I’ve never noticed that.
 Sometimes people hear others speaking German and think they are arguing, but it’s just the way they talk.
-I have written down some of the most important sentences for travellers that you can check out here.
+I have written down some of the most important sentences for travelers that you can check out here.

-If you are a first time visitor to Germany, it’s important to know what to expect from the people.
+If you are a first-time visitor to Germany, it’s important to know what to expect from the people.
 A common perception is that Germans are rude and cold.
 They are not the friendliest or most fun people, but if you need help, they will give it.
 Feel free to approach people.
 They might be reserved, but they are still polite.

-Best Time to Visit
+Best Time to Visit Germany